Fencing company shifts to making shields

-LACKAWANNA COUNTY, Pa. — Clear plastic shields like the ones at DiPietro's Pharmacy in Dunmore are becoming the new normal for customers who visit any essential businesses.
+LACKAWANNA COUNTY, Pa. — Clear plastic shields like the ones at DePietro's Pharmacy in Dunmore are becoming the new normal for customers who visit any essential businesses.

 Nick Davitt and Stephen Malinchak saw how some businesses were making their own shields and had an idea for a new business.